PerceptronV/scierra/README.md

     $ pip install scierra

-After installation, run on command-line using:
+After installation, run Scierra on your terminal using:

     $ scierra